qwaneu/qwaneu.github.io/_drafts/tdd-think-about-design-in-test.md

 When writing a test, we don't just think about how to formulate the test.
 We think about **design** - the design of the code-under-test and the context in which it fits.
 Writing a test is an act of design.

+## Where is design in Test Driven Development?

 Looking at the [TDD cycle](/2021/06/24/tdd-still-relevant-in-2021.html), we can ask ourselves: where is the design step?

 ![tdd cycle: test - fail - pass - refactor](/attachments/blogposts/2021/tdd/tdd-cycle-small.png)
 {: class="post-image" }